What Happens To Your Equity In Foreclosure?

 Once a home goes into foreclosure, the lender has the home appraised for an auction sale.
 Many times, the lender will take an offer of 90% of the home’s appraised value.
 Lenders don’t want to own a home.
 Lenders will then typically accept low home appraisal values giving the home a better chance to sell at auction and not have to be listed with an agent.
 The reduced appraisal value means a lower sales price and means a lower amount of money left over after the loan and fees are paid.

-In Florida, all mortgages are foreclosed in equity.
+According to Florida Statute §702.01, all mortgages are foreclosed in equity.
 That means that in a mortgage foreclosure action, the court severs, for separate trial, all counterclaims against the foreclosing lender.
 The foreclosure claim then, if tried, is tried in court without a jury.

 Get The Answers You Need